theatre-js/theatre/packages/theatric/README.md

 ## How does Theatric compare to Theatre.js?

-First of all, you can use both Theatric and Theatre.js in the same project.
+* You can use both Theatric and Theatre.js in the same project.
+That's a common use-case.

-Theatric's usage is similar to [Leva]
+* You'd use Theatre.js if you're creating complex animation, or if you have large projects with many objects and props to control.
+* On the other hand, if you're just looking for a quick way to tweak a few values in your app, Theatric is a good choice.
+It requires no setup, no configuration, and no boilerplate.
+All of your values end up in a single Theatre.js [Object](https://www.theatrejs.com/docs/latest/manual/objects).

+## License

+Apache License Version 2.0.
+Theatric only embeds Theatre.js' studio in the development build, so studio won't be included in your production build.